jphenri/jphenri.com/index.md

 ## About Me
 I'm an IT professional and project lead with a good background in systems management.
 Over the years, I’ve taken the helm of numerous projects, coordinating the deployment and management of complete computer fleets across Canada.

 I’m passionate about staying ahead of the curve with the latest in AI, cybersecurity and Linux advancements.
-My goal is to continually learn in my field
+My goal is to continually learn in my field.

 ## Projects